3 body types and what they mean for your diet and fitness

 How to identify your body type

 Usually thin and lightly muscled, an ectomorph also tends to have small joints and bones, naturally low body fat, small shoulders, chest, and buttocks, and long arms and legs.
-She tends also to have trouble gaining weight because she has a fast, efficient metabolism, tends to be hyperactive, and has difficulty gaining muscle.
+They tend also to have trouble gaining weight because they have a fast, efficient metabolism, tend to be hyperactive, and have difficulty gaining muscle.

-Lean and muscular, a mesomorph has medium to large joints and bones, which make her naturally strong.
-She also has broad shoulders and evenly distributed body fat.
-Losing fat and gaining muscle is easy for her because her metabolism is naturally efficient.
-And her body tends to respond quickly to exercise.
+Lean and muscular, a mesomorph has medium to large joints and bones, which make them naturally strong.
+They also have broad shoulders and evenly distributed body fat.
+Losing fat and gaining muscle is easy for them because their metabolism is naturally efficient.
+And their body tends to respond quickly to exercise.

-Usually having a smooth, round body, an endomorph also has medium to large joints and bones, small shoulders, a high waist, and large hips — all of which combine to give her a pear-shaped silhouette.
-She gains muscle easily, but it tends to be underdeveloped.
-And because she tends to have a high level of body fat and a slower metabolic rate, she tires easily.
+Usually having a smooth, round body, an endomorph also has medium to large joints and bones, small shoulders, a high waist, and large hips — all of which combine to give a pear-shaped silhouette.
+They gain muscle easily, but it tends to be underdeveloped.
+And because they tend to have a high level of body fat and a slower metabolic rate, they tire easily.
 This makes slimming and sculpting a challenge.

 3 things to consider when determining your body type